danielabar/meblog/src/markdown/what-i-want-for-my-birthday.md

 Another problem with the mutation theory is the money spent chasing it with comparatively little to show.
 In December 1971, Richard Nixon signed the [National Cancer Act](https://www.cancer.gov/about-nci/overview/history/national-cancer-act-1971), aka the "war on cancer."
 Since the 1980s, the genetic paradigm has absorbed most of the money spent on cancer research.
 Despite this, cancer deaths keep rising each year, even as headlines tout one "breakthrough" after another.
 Seyfried also points out that most of the reported decline in U.S. cancer deaths traces back to 1990s smoking-cessation campaigns rather than treatment breakthroughs.

 <aside class="markdown-aside">
 No single figure captures total cancer research spend.
-NIH (U.S. National Institutes of Health) has put roughly <a class="markdown-link" href="https://officeofbudget.od.nih.gov/approp_hist.html">$178.5 billion</a> into the National Cancer Institute (NCI) since 1971 (not inflation adjusted), while pharma alone spends more than <a class="markdown-link" href="https://pubmed.ncbi.nlm.nih.gov/39315831/">$80 billion a year</a> on oncology R&D, more than NCI's entire 54-year total, annually.
+NIH (U.S. National Institutes of Health) has put roughly <a class="markdown-link" href="https://officeofbudget.od.nih.gov/approp_hist.html">$178.5 billion</a> into the National Cancer Institute (NCI) since 1971 (not inflation adjusted), while the pharmaceutical industry worldwide spends more than <a class="markdown-link" href="https://pubmed.ncbi.nlm.nih.gov/39315831/">$80 billion a year</a> on oncology R&D.
 </aside>

 ### Metabolic Theory of Cancer